Avoiding Lawsuits in Your Stock Option Plan

-To find an attorney who actually has experience with these plans, you can use the referral service on the members-only part of this site (assuming that you're one of our members).
+To find an attorney who actually has experience with these plans, you can use our Service Provider Directory.
 Whether you choose one of these people or someone else, however, make sure you get a client list of companies for whom they have set up comparable plans.
 Also ask if they belong to the various organizations covering stock options, such as the NCEO, the National Association of Stock Plan Professionals, or the Global Equity Organization, and whether they have written articles, spoken on the subject, or otherwise have specific experience in the area.

 Some plans will outline specifically what will happen on each of these issues.
 That, of course, limits the company's flexibility in the face of a negotiation.
 If more discretion is desired, then the plan needs to lay out the procedures about who will make the decisions and on what basis.
 One approach to help build more employee confidence in this discretionary plan is to require that someone other than senior management make the decision, such as a committee of outside directors or an independent fiduciary appointed by the company.
 The fairness of any option exchange could be reviewed by an independent source, such as a qualified valuation or CPA firm.
 However these issues are handled, the more ambiguous or silent the plan is on what happens, the more likely employees are to sue.